rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 It is also possible to import plans from a remote GitHub repository, as well as push changes back to the same repo, or any other, if explicitly specified.

-To be able to use this, you first need to login to your github account from the web-plan-designer.
+To be able to use this, you first need to log in to your GitHub account from the web-plan-designer.
 Use the Login button (see first image in this readme).
 If you have not used the plan designer before, the application asks for access rights.